AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ### Channels {#channels}

 This tab displays a list of channels linked with a current programmer.
-Select a specific **Channel** from this list to access channel properties directly in **Channels** section on the left panel.
-For more details, refer to the intructions for [Channels](/help/authentication/tve-dashboard-channels.md).
+Select a specific **Channel** from this list to access channel properties directly in **Channels** tab on the left panel.
+Read more about [Channels](/help/authentication/tve-dashboard-channels.md).

 ### Certificates {#certificates}